Jéssica de la Peña: Personal life

 Jessica had a relationship with a singer from Valledupar, Peter Manjarrés, from 2008 to 2010.
 She was the inspiration for his song, Tragao de tí.
-Unfortunately, their relationship didn't last long.
+Their relationship did not last long.

 In 2010, Jessica started a new relationship with an engineer called Andres Jaramillo.
-In April, 2017 Jessica married businessman Ernesto Chalela.
-On September 19, 2017 he announced through Instagram the birth of his first daughter.
+In April 2017, Jessica married businessman Ernesto Chalela.
+On September 19, 2017, he announced through Instagram the birth of his first daughter.